MIMS Clinical Research Fellows

 With its programme for Clinical Research Fellows MIMS aims to strengthen translational infection research locally and nationally by providing early stage clinicians anywhere in Sweden with research time and collaboration opportunities.

-The 2019 CALL for MIMS Clinical Research Fellows is open now!
+The 2019 CALL for MIMS Clinical Research Fellows is updated!

 What a MIMS Clinical Research Fellowship offers: